 Explorer Academy: The Nebula Secret by Trudi Trueit

 This is National Geographic’s first fictional book series with full-color illustrations that hits the spot with an exciting mix of science, technology, adventure, and mystery.
 Newly accepted into the prestigious Explorer Academy for science and exploration, Cruz realizes that someone is trying to kill him; someone who doesn’t want him finding out about his mother’s mysterious research and untimely death.
-There’s tons of cool tech, amazing friendships, plot twists, plus an intriguing premise with more books to follow.
+I LOVE the cool tech, amazing friendships, plot twists, plus an intriguing premise with more books to follow.

 Minrs by Kevin Sylvester